cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 	for example `json`,
 	and $NAME is the name of the index.
--	**Response Body**: JSON object that indicates successful deletion of the index, or that describes any error encountered.
+-	**Response Body**: JSON object that indicates successful deletion of the index, or that describes any error that was encountered.
 -	**Request Body**: None
 -	**Roles permitted**: `_writer`